ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monit-admin.rst

 The user ID and password can be reset in the :ref:`monitrc<monitrc-admin>` file.

-The default user and password are admin and monit.
 You will see a display similar to the following:

 .. image:: /_images/monit-nodes.png